kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 For each exported service, one `ServiceExport` will exist in each cluster that runs the service.
-The mcsd-controller will create and maintain a derived `ImportedService` in each cluster within the supercluster (see: [constraints and conflict resolution](#constraints-and-conflict-resolution)).
-If all `ServiceExport` instances are deleted, each `ImportedService` will also be deleted from all clusters.
+The mcsd-controller will create and maintain a derived `ServiceImport` in each cluster within the supercluster (see: [constraints and conflict resolution](#constraints-and-conflict-resolution)).
+If all `ServiceExport` instances are deleted, each `ServiceImport` will also be deleted from all clusters.

-Since a given `ImportedService` may be backed by multiple `EndpointSlices`, a given `EndpointSlice` will reference its `ImportedService` using the label `multicluster.kubernetes.io/imported-service-name` similarly to how an `EndpointSlice` is associated with its `Service` in a single cluster.
+Since a given `ServiceImport` may be backed by multiple `EndpointSlices`, a given `EndpointSlice` will reference its `ServiceImport` using the label `multicluster.kubernetes.io/imported-service-name` similarly to how an `EndpointSlice` is associated with its `Service` in a single cluster.
 Each imported `EndpointSlice` will also have a